Ai Weiwei: Decoded

 01 · Sunflower seeds

-Used in ceramic form by Weiwei for his famous installation, sunflower seeds were a common childhood snack and nod to propoganda from the Cultural Revolution which cast Mao Dezong as the sun and his citizens as sunflowers.
+Used in ceramic form by Weiwei for his famous installation, sunflower seeds were a common childhood snack and nod to propoganda from the Cultural Revolution which cast Mao Zedong as the sun and his citizens as sunflowers.

 02 · Twitter